EME Supporting Information

 About this supporting information

 This document contains information to assist applicants submitting a Stage 1 or Stage 2 application form.
-Applications for funding are made online through the NETSCC Management Information System (NETSCC MIS).
+Applications for funding are made online through the NIHR Evaluations Trials and Studies Coordinating Centre (NETSCC) Management Information System (MIS).
 You must register or log-in to the NETSCC MIS to complete and submit your application.

 The EME Programme

 - Proof of concept for applications to the EME Programme